 SUGGESTED-END-OF-CHAPTER (EOC) PROBLEMS: These are problems from the Silberberg 6th edition (see top of syllabus) textbook that are selected based on their appropriateness for the course.
 The complete worked-out solutions are posted in Canvas for each and every EOC problem in this textbook - be sure to utilize this valuable self-assessment resource!
-These problems are also recommended for self-assessment preparation for Discussion-Class Quizzes and Exams.
+These problems are also recommended for self-assessment preparation for exams.
 (Again, read the "How To Succeed In College Chemistry" document for vital strategies for success in this course when doing EOC problems).